 photo: via Steve & Kate’s camp Facebook page

-For Radical Flexibility & Tons of Choice in Williamsburg, Kips Bay or UES
+For Radical Flexibility & Tons of Choice at Four Manhattan Locations

-We wrote about Steve & Kate’s camp when it debuted in NYC, and now you’ll find the camp that puts kids in the driver’s seat on the Upper East Side, in Williamsburg and in Kips Bay.
+We wrote about Steve & Kate’s camp when it debuted in NYC, and now you’ll find the camp that puts kids in the driver’s seat on the Upper East Side, Upper West Side, Lower Manhattan, and Kips Bay.
 Every day campers choose what they’d like to do, be it music, breadmaking, fashion, filmmaking, coding, sports, pie-throwing, etc. It’s flexible for you, too — buy a single day pass, a 20-pack (rates get cheaper the more you buy) or sign up for the whole summer.
 No need to let them know your kid is coming — just show up.
 (Good to know: the cost of any day passes you don’t use will be refunded.)

 Kids Pre-k to seventh grade